paperwork/paperwork/README.md

 ### Version 2

 This branch contains the second iteration of Paperwork, which is a complete rewrite.
-Not only is it based on another framework - it is based on a completely different technology stack.
+Not only is it based on another framework - it is based on a completely different technology stack. **It is in its very early development phase and not yet usable**.

+If you were looking for the Laravel-based version 1 of Paperwork, please check [out this repository](https://github.com/twostairs/paperwork/tree/1).

 #### Background